Blocked Bladder (Urethral Obstruction) in Cats

 However, as the FIV test detects antibodies, cats previously vaccinated against FIV will test positive.
 To overcome this, it is recommended that cats undergo FIV testing before receiving their first vaccination.
 This precaution ensures that subsequent tests accurately differentiate between a naturally infected cat and one that has been vaccinated.

-For kittens under 6 months old who test positive, caution is advised as maternal-advised antibodies in their blood might yield a positive result, but it doesn't necessarily indicate actual infection.
+For kittens under 6 months old who test positive, caution is advised as maternal-derived antibodies in their blood might yield a positive result, but it doesn't necessarily indicate actual infection.
 Retesting is recommended after 6 months, as maternal immunity wanes, providing a clearer picture of the cat's FIV status.
 Persistent positivity after this age indicates the cat has encountered an FIV infection.

 False negatives can occur under specific circumstances.
 Recent infections may yield inaccurate results as it takes time for antibodies to develop, typically around 60 days.
 Moreover, some cats may exhibit a delayed response and require up to 4 months to develop sufficient antibodies for detection.